Dogs in Chinese mythology: Names in cross-cultural comparison

 Wolfram Eberhard points out that compared to other cultures it is "striking " that Chinese literature rarely has given names for dogs.
-(Eberhard 2003: 82) This means that in the context of Chinese mythology, often a dog will play an important role, but that it will not be given a proper name, but rather being referred to as "dog".
+This means that in the context of Chinese mythology, often a dog will play an important role, but that it will not be given a proper name, but rather being referred to as "dog".

 As Chinese grammar does not require the use of definite or indefinite articles or marking for singular or plural number, there may be ambiguity regarding whether the reference to dog means "Dog" (proper name), "dogs", "a dog", "the dog", "some dogs", or "the dogs".

 Zodiacal dog

 For thousands of years, a twelve-year cycle named after various real or mythological animals has been used in Southeast Asia.
 This twelve-year cycle, sometimes referred to as the "Chinese zodiac," associates each year in turn with a certain creature, in a fixed order of twelve animals, after which it returns to the first in the order, the Rat.
 The eleventh in the cycle is the Dog.